 The transformations of the edge-modification algorithm of cograph (see the above table) are special cases of the ones described and analysed in Corollary \ref{th:cor_edge_dynamic}.
 So the time complexity follows.
-It remains to check that the transformations of the split-tree, described in the above table, do not create a $P_4$ in the edge modified graph. \begin{itemize} \item Assume that $W(x,y)=SK$ and that $G+xy$ has an induced $P_4$ (the case $W(x,y)=KS$ is symmetric).
+It remains to check that the transformations of the split tree, described in the above table, do not create a $P_4$ in the edge-modified graph. \begin{itemize} \item Assume that $W(x,y)=SK$ and that $G+xy$ has an induced $P_4$ (the case $W(x,y)=KS$ is symmetric).
 Let $\{a,b,x,y\}$ be the vertices of that $P_4$.
-As the split-tree of $G$ is partitioned into the path $W(x,y)$ and two subtrees respectively attached to the $S$ node (resp. $K$ node) of $P(x,y)$ and disjoint from $P(x,y)$, the vertices $a$ and $b$ cannot be leaves of the same subtree.
+As the split tree of $G$ is partitioned into the path $W(x,y)$ and two subtrees respectively attached to the $S$ node (resp. $K$ node) of $P(x,y)$ and disjoint from $P(x,y)$, the vertices $a$ and $b$ cannot be leaves of the same subtree.
 Let $T_a$ be the subtree containing the leaf $a$ and $T_b$ be the subtree containing the leaf $b$.
 Let us note that since $W(x,y)=SK$, the three vertices $y$, $a$ and $b$ induce a clique and none of its edges is modified in $G+xy$, contradicting the fact that $\{a,b,x,y\}$ induces a $P_4$ in $G+xy$.